moov-io/ach/README.md

 You can purchase the most recent Nacha Operating Rules and Guidelines resource directly from their <a href="https://www.nacha.org/store">webstore</a>.
 Additionally, Nacha has published a <a href="https://dev-ach-guide.pantheonsite.io/">free ACH guide for developers</a>.
 </details>

-## Getting Help
+## Getting help

 If you have ACH-specific questions, NACHA (National Automated Clearing House Association) has their [complete specification](docs/2013-Corporate-Rules-and-Guidelines.pdf) for all file formats and message types.

  channel | info
  ------- | -------
  [Project Documentation](https://moov-io.github.io/ach/) | Our project documentation available online.
-Twitter [@moov_io](https://twitter.com/moov_io)	| You can follow Moov.IO's Twitter feed to get updates on our project(s).
+Twitter [@moov](https://twitter.com/moov)	| You can follow Moov.io's Twitter feed to get updates on our project(s).
 You can also tweet us questions or just share blogs or stories.
 [GitHub Issue](https://github.com/moov-io/ach/issues/new) | If you are able to reproduce a problem please open a GitHub Issue under the specific project that caused the error.
 [moov-io slack](https://slack.moov.io/) | Join our slack channel to have an interactive discussion about the development of the project.

-## Supported and Tested Platforms
+## Supported and tested platforms

 - 64-bit Linux (Ubuntu, Debian), macOS, and Windows
 - Raspberry Pi